 - Keeping your abdominal muscles tight, take one large step forward with your right leg.

-- Now, bend your both knees simultaneously until they are close or touch the floor.
+- Now, bend both your knees simultaneously until they are close or touch the floor.

 13. Sumo Deadlift

-During the sumo deadlift, your feet would be two times wider than hip-width apart and toes pointing slightly outward.
+During the sumo deadlift, your feet would be two times wider than hip-width apart and your toes pointing slightly outward.

 Trying various deadlifts can be helpful for you to build solid legs and a lower body.